14 Social Security Tasks You Can Do Online

 In pre-internet days, you had no choice but to physically go to a Social Security office for many tasks.
 These days, you can manage your own Social Security profile and execute many critical moves yourself online.
-(Note: During the COVID-19 emergency, Social Security offices nationwide are staffed but not open for face-to-face services.
+(Note: During the COVID-19 emergency, Social Security offices nationwide are staffed but are mostly closed for face-to-face services.
+They are offering limited in-person meetings but these are being reserved for critical situations.
 Call your local office -- they’re typically staffed until 4 p.m. weekdays -- if you need help.)

 Whether you’re a pre-retiree on the cusp of claiming your hard-earned Social Security benefits or a young worker decades away from retirement, you should set up a free MySocialSecurity account.
 It’s a good way to protect against Social Security fraud, and it’s a prerequisite for many of the items on our list here.

 Once you’ve set up your MySocialSecurity account, take charge of your Social Security benefits by reviewing your earnings history, calculating your benefits, ultimately filing for Social Security and Medicare, and much more.
 Let us show you how.

 If you’re just looking for a replacement Social Security card, there’s no need to trek to a Social Security office and wait, and wait, and wait.
 You can do it online.
 The replacement card should arrive within two weeks.